XRM-OSS/Xrm-Update-Context/README.md

 # Requirements
 This library can be used in CRM Plugins / Workflow Activities and in code of external applications.
 It is distributed as source file, so you don't need to merge DLLs.
+It does not include references / dependencies to any CRM SDK, so you can just install it and choose the CRM SDK that you need yourself.
+All CRM versions from 2011 to 365 are supported, just include the one you need to your project.

 # Purpose
 When sending updates on entities, it is a best practice, to only include those fields in your update object, that really need to be updated.